-As stated above, Western Power requested the exemption to enable it to defer capital expenditure:
+The reason Western Power applied for the temporary exemption in May 2015 was to enable it to defer capital expenditure:

 ...Western Power's 2014 load forecasts indicate the NCR capacity of the Mandurah and the Meadow Springs zone substations in the Mandurah load area will be exceeded within the five year outlook.
 The Mandurah zone substation has forecast non-compliance exposure with the NCR Criterion from 2016/17 and the Meadow Springs zone substation has forecast non-compliance exposure with NCR Criterion from 2015/16.